-SchoolTutoring Academy’s tutoring programs for West Monroe students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for West Monroe, Louisiana students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The public schools in the city of West Monroe are part of the Ouachita Parish School District.
 The district is dedicated to providing a high quality education for all students.
 In partnership with students, parents, and the community the district works to provide students with the skills they need to be productive members of society.
 In addition to a rigorous academic curriculum the district provides a secondary vocational curriculum is offered to students looking to enter the workforce upon graduation.

 We currently cover the following West Monroe-area school district: Ouachita Parish School District.